Latest Projects

 Project Progress

 Through their contracts with OHE, many of the local health departments are focusing on health equity and finding ways to implement it into their practices, new and existing programs, and overall agency.
-For example, many are conducting internal building organizational capacity assessments to advance health equity by taking stock of the services and resources they offer, assessing where there is opportunity for improvement, and talking with leadership to create buy-in and organizational consensus on where to focus their efforts (Build Internal Infrastructure).
 Some local health departments are conducting focus groups and external community health needs assessments with stakeholders and community partners to gather information on where there is overlap in services provided and obtain feedback from the community to assess how well the LHD is doing in providing services.
-A few local health departments are creating coalitions and boards to strategize with stakeholders, community members, advocates, funders, government agencies, private healthcare providers, and many more, to look at existing public policy, address their region’s public health needs, and make impactful and lasting health improvements (Foster Community Partnerships).
+A few local health departments are creating coalitions and boards to strategize with collaborators, community members, advocates, funders, government agencies, private healthcare providers, and many more, to look at existing public policy, address their region’s public health needs, and make impactful and lasting health improvements (Foster Community Partnerships).

 Due to the COVID-19 pandemic and with the funding provided by OHE, LHDs have reached out to their existing community partners and created new partnerships, community coalitions, to collaborate and coordinate efforts and resources for their communities.
-Many LHDs have ambitious goals to integrate health equity in the work they do.
-A majority of the LHDs report a good connection with community-based organizations (CBOs), with several of the LHDs reporting a good connection with racial/ethnic minority communities.
-Additionally, the majority of the LHDs are utilizing community health workers (CHWs).
-This illustrates the importance of coordinating with stakeholders, local organizations, and community members to extend health services to populations in need of assistance (Foster Community Partnerships).
+The majority of the LHDs are utilizing community health workers (CHWs).
+This illustrates the importance of coordinating with collaborators, local organizations, and community members to extend health services to populations in need of assistance (Foster Community Partnerships).

 Resources